CryptoDevWill/twitter-v2-simple/README.md

 ```

 ### Follow a user
 You can follow a user by passing the user id as an argument.
-Note* Use the getUser() function to get the users id.

 ```js
 //Async Function